THE WAR BEGINS

 "I see that you have the power to get whatever you want," Harry faux sobbed, "Why do you need me?"

 "You had the password to the guardian, you will obviously be able to get through the door at the top of these stairs, why else would you enter the stairway.
 You will save me the use of an amulet.
 I am well ahead of schedule.
-I'll do my work quickly and then I'll have a chance to visit the dormitories.
+I'll do my work quickly and then I'll have a chance to visit the teacher's rooms and the dormitories.
 With my remaining amulets, I will let myself in quietly and then my fun will begin, there are so many throats to be ripped out tonight.
 Rest assured I'll pay special attention to all the little girls.
 You see, the Dark Lord designed a potion that allows me to transform at will, regardless of the vagaries of the moon.
 I can think, I can speak, I can reason, I can kill of my own volition instead of being driven by instinct.
 Tonight will be remembered as the night that Hogwarts died."

 Harry's friends, all asleep in their beds, could fall victim to this monster if he didn't handle this right.
-The term "...so many throats to be ripped out..." made Harry more sure that this was indeed Fenrir Greyback.
+The term "...so many throats to be ripped out..." made Harry more confident that this was indeed Fenrir Greyback.
 Harry had heard almost identical words used on the tower the night that Dumbledore was killed.
 "Keep him talking," thought Harry.

 "I'll let you in the office, just please don't kill me," whined Harry, "There's nothing in the office anyway; just some old books and pictures and junk.
 I am on a detention and have to spend the night cleaning all that old stuff.
 I only sneaked away to the kitchens for a snack.
 I used this invisibility cloak I found in the office so I wouldn't get caught going to or from the kitchen.
 Let me go and I'll let you in the office," Harry whimpered as he lied.